skoji/noramark/README.md

 ## Markup

-An example of markup text (text is in english, but the paragraph style is japanese)
+An example of markup text (text is in English, but the paragraph style is Japanese)

     // line begins with // is a comment.
     // you don't need to indent noramark text.